selsamman/amorphic-docs/_posts/2014-01-01-intro-directories.md

 Of course you may use sub-folders to organize your templates.

 You must have a controller template defined called controller.js in one of these places.
-It would look someting like this:
+It would look something like this:

     // controller.js
     module.exports.controller = function (objectTemplate, getTemplate)